 The cost of a suspension repair depends on the make, model and year of the car.
-On luxury or performance vehicles like an SUV or a big sedan, the cost will tend to be higher.
-But, if it’s an old car with rust underneath, it can be time-consuming for a mechanic to access and remove old parts, which may also result in a higher price.
+On luxury or performance vehicles the cost will tend to be higher.
+But, if it’s old car with rust underneath, it can be time-consuming for mechanic to access and remove old parts.
+Which may also result in a higher price.

 Remember that in car suspension, parts tend to be replaced in pairs.
 This means that left and right struts would be replaced, for example.
 It’s also common to have both the front and rear parts updated at the same time.
 This is to maintain balance and stability and prevent old or partly-worn parts from stressing new parts.

-Your car may also require a wheel alignment after replacing suspension parts, further increasing the cost of the fix.
+Car may also require wheel alignment after replacing suspension parts, further increasing the cost of the fix.

 Prices vary for different parts manufacturers.
 It depends on the quality of materials, design and any product innovations that make them more effective or durable.
 It may be tempting to opt for the cheapest replacement parts.
 But if you choose a trusted suspension brand, you’re more likely to save money in the long term.
 It’s through good-value robust parts.